push-protocol/push-chain-migration/README.md

 7. **Upgradeability Concerns**: Reviewing the proxy pattern implementation for security issues
 8. **Gas Optimization**: Identifying potential gas optimizations without compromising security

-Pay special attention to the scripts that generate the Merkle tree as they are crucial for the security of the entire system.
+**Note: Pay special attention to the scripts that generate the Merkle tree as they are crucial for the security of the entire system.**

 ## Important Constants